Rebels hit army HQ in Damascus

 With Russia and China blocking action by the U.N.
 Security Council however and little appetite among Western states, or Turkey itself, for committing troops to secure such zones, there is scant chance they will be set up any time soon.

 Rebels said they seized an air defence facility and attacked a military airport in the eastern province of Deir al Zor on Saturday.
-Video footage showed a walled army command centre in the province coming under attack on Sunday.
+Video footage showed a walled army command centre in the province coming under attack.

 In the southern city of Deraa, which stands between Damascus and Jordan, troops continued razing and bulldozing houses in the old part of the city for a third day after army shelling and aerial bombardment drove 40,000 people from there to Jordan.